Admission to the Major

 Stage 1.
 Students will submit a writing sample that will be used to evaluate a candidate’s potential for successful completion of an Honors project.
 Please note that this writing sample is not a prospective Thesis proposal.
 Rather it is a completed work, selected by the student and chosen to reflect the student’s best work, i.e., the work of which the student is most proud.
 The central considerations for evaluation of the sample are formal, not substantive and, as a result, the student writing can be drawn from any creative context, including but not limited to, coursework completed in Sociology of elsewhere.
 There is no prescribed number of pages required for the submission.

-Students who wish to be considered for the enrollment in the Honors Thesis Seminar will submit a PDF file the writing sample by the end of the first week of April.
+Students who wish to be considered for the enrollment in the Honors Thesis Seminar will submit a PDF file of the writing sample by the end of the first week of April.